samblissard/coffee-journal/README.md

 Build image using dockerfile

-'DOCKER_BUILDKIT=1 docker build -t angularcoffee:test .'
+`DOCKER_BUILDKIT=1 docker build -t angularcoffee:test .`

 2nd Step:

-'docker run -it -p 8081:80 angularcoffee:test'
+`docker run -it -p 8081:80 angularcoffee:test`

 website will be available on localhost:8081